Kudusch/twCompliance/README.md

+Note: As of July 2024, the Compliance API endpoint is only usable with a paid subscription to the Twitter API.
+The Basic and Free tier cannot use the endpoint required for this package to work.

 > Schatto-Eckrodt, T. (2022).
 Hidden Biases – The Effects of Unavailable Content on Twitter on Sampling Quality.
 In J. Jünger, U. Gochermann, C. Peter, & M. Bachl (Eds.), *Grenzen, Probleme und Lösungen bei der Stichprobenziehung* (pp. 178–195).
 Herbert von Halem Verlag.

 # twCompliance